kzndotsh/dotfiles/README.md

 ## :gear: Installation
 > **Warning**
-> Be careful running this with elevated privileges.
-Code execution can be achieved with write permissions on the config file.
+> Be careful running commands found on the internet blindly!
 ```sh
 git clone https://github.com/kaizensh/dotfiles.git
 ```

 ## Acknowledgements
 A big shoutout to the open-source community, fellow Arch enthusiasts, and creators of the tools and themes that have inspired and helped shape this repository.
 I have tried my best to give credit to all original authors that I have used or modified work from but if any were missed, please reach out.

-## Authors
 - [@octokatherine](https://www.github.com/octokatherine)
+-

 ## Contributions
 Contributions are welcome – whether it's bug fixes, new features, or additional themes.
 Please fork this repository, create a new branch, commit your changes, and open a pull request.
 Let's make Arch Linux even better, together!